guillaumedelaloy/Churn_analysis/README.md

 We can clearly see that the tenure contribution for the month to month contracts decreases faster than for the one year and two year contract.
+Moreover, an interesting insight is that we can see all three regression lines going below zero when tenure goes above 24 (two years).
+This means that when tenure is above 24, the contribution becomes negative, i.e tenure > 24 decreases the churn probability.
+When tenure <=24, the contribution is positive and increases the churn probability.
+We can have similar analysis for the other variables.
+We obtain that the "breakeven point" for MonthlyCharges is 60 : a contract more expensive than 60$ per month increases the probability of Churn.